Fasero11/TFG-IRS-2024/README.md

 You can visualize the results in RViz.
 Just type `rviz2` in the terminal and open the configuration file.
 Alternatively, you can subscribe to the `/evloc_global` and `/evloc_local` topics.

 Data will be saved in an `errordata.csv` file in your HOME directory.
 You can run `averages.py` for a better visualization of this data.
-You can run `convergences.py` to see how many times each point cloud converges.
+You can run `convergences.py` to see how many times each point cloud converges (Be sure to have the `errordata.csv` file in your HOME directory).

 ## Screenshots